Fr4nsson/FFC/README.md

 > <details><br>
 > <summary>What version am I using?</summary>
-> You can always view your current version of the config by opening the macro menu by pressing
+> You can always view your current version of the config by opening the macro menu
 > <code>ALT + U</code> go to the <code>Shared Tab</code> and in the bottom right check the macro with the <code>Bread Icon</code>.
-Compare it to the newest version on nexusmods to see if you have the current one.
+Compare the version number to the newest version on nexusmods to see if you have the most current one.
 </details>

 > <details><br>